Fischer Projects: JoEllen Smith murder

-On Wednesday April 10, 1973, police found the body of 22-year-old nursing student JoEllen Smith near the Fischer Projects, between Atlantic and Socrates Streets.
+On Tuesday April 10, 1973, police found the body of 22-year-old nursing student JoEllen Smith near the Fischer Projects, between Atlantic and Socrates Streets.
 She had been missing since Sunday April 8, 1973.
 Smith suffered from four gun shot wounds to the head and had been sexually assaulted.
 She had attended the Fischer Projects to provide care for an elderly resident.
 Steven Berry and Timothy Rudolph, both of whom had criminal records for violent offences, were charged with Smith's muder.
-It Following her murder, Smith's father set up a foundation called the JoEllen Smith Foundation that aided the community, and a hospital was constructed and built in remembrance of her life, called the JoEllen Smith Memorial Hospital.
+Following her murder, Smith's father set up a foundation called the JoEllen Smith Foundation that aided the community, and a hospital was constructed and built in remembrance of her life, called the JoEllen Smith Memorial Hospital.
 The hospital was demolished in 2016.

 Shooting of Officer Adams

 On Saturday May 26, 1979, 21-year-old rookie cop Wesley Adams, was critically wounded during a gun battle in the Fischer Projects.
 According to New Orleans police spokesman, the incident began when four plainclothes Gretna policemen spotted two known drug traffickers leaving a Gretna bar.
 The detectives including Adams then followed the men by car to the Fischer, where the men then eluded them.
 Shortly after 8pm officers entered the project on foot, where they confronted the pair in front of an apartment building.

-One of the men was identified as Jimmy Pierce, a well known narcotic dealer in the neighborhood.
-Authorities stated Pierce came back home to New Orleans from Chicago to visit relatives and was rumored to have possibly running drugs for big-time dealer.
-The officers approached the group believing, a drug transaction was in progress.
+One of the men was identified as Jimmy Pierce, a well known narcotics dealer in the neighborhood.
+Authorities stated Pierce came back home to New Orleans from Chicago to visit relatives and was rumored to have possibly running drugs for a big-time dealer.
+The officers approached the group believing a drug transaction was in progress.
 Pierce backed into a hallway and when officers identified themselves, he emerged with a 45-caliber automatic firing at the officers.
 Adams was struck once in the chest.
-Detective Stan Ferguson returned fire killing Pierce.
+Detective Stan Ferguson returned fire, killing Pierce.
 The other men that were with Pierce drew their guns but then fled into the buildings and escaped on foot.
 After the shooting, officers searched Pierce and found a bottle of “T’s and blues”(street name for Talwin and pyribenzamine).

-At the time, the drug was in frequent use due to it producing a heroin-like high when taking together.
+At the time, the drug was in frequent use due to it producing a heroin-like high when taken together.